Privacy policy

 Unless specifically stated, we only store personal data for as long as is necessary to fulfill the purposes pursued.

-In some cases, the legislator provides for the retention of personal data, for example in tax or commercial law.
+In some cases, the legislator provides for the retention of personal data, for example under tax or commercial law.
 In these cases, the data will only be stored by us for these legal purposes, but will not be processed in any other way and will be deleted after the statutory retention period has expired.

-3. Your rights under the GDPR
+3. your rights under the GDPR

 Under the applicable laws, you have various rights to your personal data.
 If you wish to assert these rights, please write to our data protection officer named in the preamble by e-mail or by post, identifying yourself.